-Note: an endorsed candidate or Senate group may personally receive donations for use in an election campaign, but they must be disclosed in their candidate or Senate group returns.
+Note: an endorsed candidate or Senate group may receive donations for use in an election campaign that are not received through the campaign committee of a registered political party.
+Those donations must be disclosed in the candidate or Senate group return.